-Why go on a flying safari through Africa?
+Why go on a flying safari in Africa?

 Africa is a large continent.